 - Parents with young skaters, we ask that you put on skates (don’t forget hard guards) outside of the sliding door and proceed to the Ice Captain for check in.
 Only skaters are permitted past the Ice Captains’ desk.

-Proper Test Day Attire
+Proper Assessment Day Attire

 - Please make sure your skates and laces are clean

-Care of Skates Prior to Test Day
+Care of Skates Prior to Assessment Day

 - Coaches will be able to recommend a reputable sharpening service.